 When I think of grilling vegetables I think of my childhood.
 Growing up my dad would make aluminum foil pouches.
 In those pouches he would load them to the gills with onions and mushrooms and tons of butter.
 That was the extent of the fresh vegetables we would eat in my house.
 Like many households of the 80’s and 90’s canned vegetables were a staple.

 I had no idea that vegetables started out “fresh” until I was a freshmen in high school.
 I can’t remember when I fell in love with asparagus.
 I’d have to say probably some time in high school.
-My recipe for Grilled Asparagus in Foil is super simple to make
+That’s when my dad started making these asparagus pouches.
+My recipe for Grilled Asparagus in Foil is super simple to make.
+This recipes gives me a little nostalgia back to my childhood when we would have grilled vegetables during the summer months.

 - Asparagus – I like to use the thick cut over the thinner stalks of asparagus.